 Our bispecific conjugate KSI-501 inhibits both interleukin 6, or IL-6, and Vascular Endothelial Growth Factor, or VEGF.
 Tissue based IL-6 mediated inflammatory response syndromes have been associated with severe COVID-19 disease.
-As such, IL-6 blockade is being explored as a novel therapeutic strategy in patients with severe COVID-19 disease and promising results have been recently reported in COVID-19 patients with critical illness.
-Similarly, tissue specific edema such as pulmonary edema is implicated in severe COVID-19 disease.
+As such, IL-6 blockade is being explored as a novel therapeutic strategy in patients with COVID-19 disease.
+Similarly, tissue specific edema such as pulmonary edema is implicated in severe and critical COVID-19 disease.
 VEGF in the alveolar space is a potent inducer of vascular permeability and resultant pulmonary edema which plays a pathological role in lung dysfunction.
-Emerging data show VEGF levels are elevated in COVID-19 patients, and a Chinese clinical study is currently assessing the efficacy of anti-VEGF therapy in COVID-19.
+Emerging data show VEGF levels are elevated in COVID-19 patients.
 OG2072, the bispecific fusion protein used to build our ophthalmology product candidate KSI-501, binds with high affinity to both of its targets simultaneously (IL-6 and VEGF).
 Intriguingly, we have seen synergistic inhibition in vitro and we are interested in the possible unique benefit this synergistic inhibition may have in lung and other organs that can be severely damaged by SARS-CoV2 and the associated immunologic and tissue responses.
 Further, unlike currently marketed anti-VEGF and anti-IL-6R antibodies, OG2072's Fc region is immunologically inert and does not activate immune effector functions.
 OG2072 may thus be beneficial in preventing further immune-mediated tissue damage in the lung, kidney, heart and other organs affected in critical illness due to COVID-19.
 To this end, we are advancing by six or more months the GMP manufacturing for OG2072, which could both enable a potential assessment of systemically administered OG2072 in patients with worsening COVID-19 disease (for example, as part of ongoing basket studies of potential COVID-19 therapeutics).
-Ancillary benefits of this acceleration include the use of GMP material for KSI-501 toxicology program and a
+Ancillary benefits of this acceleration include the use of GMP material for KSI-501 toxicology program and a more predictable IND submission and First in Human timeline for KSI-501 in patients with retinal vascular diseases featuring an inflammatory component.